llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 when the divisor is zero, we can only execute speculatively if we are sure we don't hit that condition.
-The function above, when called as ``f(false, 0)``, would return 0 before the optimization, and triggers UB after being optimizing.
+The function above, when called as ``f(false, 0)``, would return 0 before the optimization, and triggers UB after being optimized.

 This example highlights why we minimize the cases that trigger immediate UB as much as possible.